turingschool/career-development-curriculum/module_two/m2_repeat_plan.md

 3. How will you know at the end of this module that you have successfully completed your professional development goals?

-4. How will you contribute to the Health & Wellness Gear Up?
+4. How will you contribute to the Empathy & Privilege?

-5. How will you contribute to the Code: Debugging the Gender Gap Gear Up?
+5. How will you contribute to other Gear Ups?

 *Allison will review all plans and may follow up with you on your goals throughout the module.*